1. Introduction to card links

 Note: This kind of connection has a limitation – a card which already has a parent/child link cannot be mirrored.

 1.4 Successor/Predecessor cards – this relationship creates rules of order in the breakdown of your work via dependencies between the cards.
-If this connection is established, the system will not allow you to start working on the card defined as a successor, before the completion of the predecessor card (it first has to be moved to Done).
-The system will prevent that by blocking the successor card and make it immobile.
+If this connection is established, the system will not allow you to start working on the successor, if its predecessor is in the Backlog or Requested sections.
+The successor cannot be finished if its predecessor is in the "In progress" section.

 To learn how to make links between cards, please read the dedicated article "How to Link and Create a Breakdown of a Card?".